yaoyao-liu/meta-transfer-learning/README.md

 cd meta-transfer-learning-tensorflow
 ```

-## 𝐃𝐚𝐭𝐚𝐬𝐞𝐭𝐬
+## Datasets

-### 𝒎𝒊𝒏𝒊𝐈𝐦𝐚𝐠𝐞𝐍𝐞𝐭
+### 𝒎𝒊𝒏𝒊ImageNet

-The *mini*ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
+The 𝑚𝑖𝑛𝑖ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
 Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
 In total, there are 100 classes with 600 samples of 84×84 color images per class.
 These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.

-To generate this dataset from ImageNet, you may use the repository [*mini*ImageNet tools](https://github.com/y2l/mini-imagenet-tools).
+To generate this dataset from ImageNet, you may use the repository [𝑚𝑖𝑛𝑖ImageNet tools](https://github.com/y2l/mini-imagenet-tools).
 You may also directly download processed images. [\[Download Page\]](https://mtl.yyliu.net/download/)

-### 𝐅𝐞𝐰𝐬𝐡𝐨𝐭-𝐂𝐈𝐅𝐀𝐑𝟏𝟎𝟎
+### Fewshot-CIFAR100

 Fewshot-CIFAR100 (FC100) is based on the popular object classification dataset CIFAR100.
 The splits were
 proposed by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).
 It offers a more challenging scenario with lower image resolution and more challenging meta-training/test splits that are separated according to object super-classes.
 It contains 100 object classes and each class has 600 samples of 32 × 32 color images.
 The 100 classes belong to 20 super-classes.
 Meta-training data are from 60 classes belonging to 12 super-classes.
 Meta-validation and meta-test sets contain 20 classes belonging to 4 super-classes, respectively.

 You may directly download processed images. [\[Download Page\]](https://mtl.yyliu.net/download/)

-### 𝒕𝒊𝒆𝒓𝒆𝒅𝐈𝐦𝐚𝐠𝐞𝐍𝐞𝐭
+### 𝒕𝒊𝒆𝒓𝒆𝒅ImageNet

-The [*tiered*ImageNet](https://arxiv.org/pdf/1803.00676.pdf) dataset is a larger subset of ILSVRC-12 with 608 classes (779,165 images) grouped into 34 higher-level nodes in the ImageNet human-curated hierarchy.
+The [𝑡𝑖𝑒𝑟𝑒𝑑ImageNet](https://arxiv.org/pdf/1803.00676.pdf) dataset is a larger subset of ILSVRC-12 with 608 classes (779,165 images) grouped into 34 higher-level nodes in the ImageNet human-curated hierarchy.

-To generate this dataset from ImageNet, you may use the repository *tiered*ImageNet dataset: [*tiered*ImageNet tools](https://github.com/y2l/tiered-imagenet-tools).
+To generate this dataset from ImageNet, you may use the repository 𝒕𝒊𝒆𝒓𝒆𝒅ImageNet dataset: [𝒕𝒊𝒆𝒓𝒆𝒅ImageNet tools](https://github.com/y2l/tiered-imagenet-tools).
 You may also directly download processed images. [\[Download Page\]](https://mtl.yyliu.net/download/)

-## 𝐑𝐞𝐩𝐨 𝐀𝐫𝐜𝐡𝐢𝐭𝐞𝐜𝐭𝐮𝐫𝐞
+## Repo Architecture

 ```
 .